Admission and Campus Life

 A. There are many ways to get involved, from working at our 5 K race to mowing the grass or trimming shrubs.
 Some volunteers make Cottage Dinners to feed our children.
 Others host food drives or sort items for our Thrift Store.
 Some volunteers who work with our children need to go through a background check first, for the children’s safety.

-To get started, check out the opportunities on the volunteer page.
+To get started, fill out a volunteer application online.

 Q. Can I adopt a baby at Bethel?